How safe is continuous positive airway pressure (CPAP)?

 Australasian Sleep Association for assisting in the production of this work.

-Conflicts of Interest: SG MacKay has NH&MRC and Garnett Passe Grants, and is involved in Nyxoah-Genio funded trials.
+Conflicts of Interest: SGMK serves as an unpaid editorial board member of Australian Journal of Otolaryngology.
+SG MacKay has NH&MRC and Garnett Passe Grants, and is involved in Nyxoah-Genio funded trials.
 MT Naughton has received funding to speak at a ResMed (Japan) sponsored event.
 P Cistulli has an appointment to an endowed academic Chair at the University of Sydney that was established from ResMed funding.
 He has received research support from ResMed, SomnoMed, and Zephyr Sleep Technologies.
 He is a consultant/adviser to Zephyr Sleep Technologies, ResMed (Narval), and Bayer.
 He has a pecuniary interest in SomnoMed related to a previous role in R&D (2004).
 N McArdle has received funding support from ResMed Ltd for research projects and travel expenses to present results from these projects at an international conference.
 He has received research funding support from Oventus Pty Ltd. (Brisbane, Australia), Nyxoah Pty Ltd. (Mont-Saint Guibert, Belgium) and Zelda Therapeutics Pty Ltd. (Australia).
 The other author has no conflicts of interest to declare.

 - Epstein LJ, Kristo D, Strollo PJ Jr, et al. Adult obstructive sleep apnea task force of the American Academy of Sleep Medicine clinical guideline for the evaluation, management and long-term care of obstructive sleep apnea in adults.
 J Clin Sleep Med 2009;5:263-76.
 [PubMed]